bikramjitnarwal/APS105/README.md

 Integral Calculator: Uses loops to numerically compute the integral of a polynomial function with a user defined boundary & number of rectangles.

-Making Change
+Making Change: Determines the number and amount of coins that can make up a specific number of cents.

-Pascals Triangle
+Pascals Triangle: Prints out x rows of Pascals Triangle

-Personal Music Library
+Personal Music Library: Uses a linked list to hold the songs in the library.

-Reversi AI
+Reversi AI: Reversi game where the human can play against the computer, with the computer.

 Simple Calculation